VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   scrape_duration_seconds / scrape_timeout_seconds > 0.8
   ```

-* `scrape_samples_scraped` - this metric exposes the number of samples (aka metrics) collected per each scrape.
+* `scrape_samples_scraped` - this metric exposes the number of samples (aka metrics) parsed per each scrape.
 This allows detecting targets, which expose too many metrics.
 For example, the following [MetricsQL query](https://docs.victoriametrics.com/MetricsQL.html) returns targets, which expose more than 10000 metrics:

   ```metricsql
   scrape_samples_scraped > 10000